LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab01/Lab1Instructions-PersonalBio.md

 - Headings (h1, h2, etc.)
 - Links (both between your pages and to an external site)

-- Text formatting (strong, emphasis, etc.)
+- Text formatting (strong, em, etc.)

 - Images (don't forget the alt attribute)